 Usually when a film has revenge as dominate theme the protagonist is typically male.
-You all know the prototype exemplified by Charles Bronson in the Death Wish series.
-This seems acceptable to most in the audience.
-After all we expect a man to take justice in his own hands no matter how brutally it is dealt out.
-The target of this vigilantly behavior almost always is shown as well deserving of any treatment no matter how heinous.
-When the one dishing out the revenge is not in the acceptable group of rough and ready men the audience may feel uneasy.
-This was wonderfully shown in the 1986 film ‘Extremities’ where the one seeking the revenge was a woman, aptly played by Farrah Fawcett.
-Director David Slade pushes us past the stereotype even further with his film ‘Hard Candy’, where a 14 year old girl seeks justice from a 32-year-old internet pedophile.
+The prototype exemplified by Charles Bronson in the Death Wish series is well known to all movie fans which seems acceptable to most in the audience.
+After all, we expect a man to take justice into his hands no matter how brutally it is dealt out.
+The target of this vigilant behavior almost always is shown as well deserving of any treatment no matter how heinous.
+When the one is dishing out the revenge is not in the acceptable group of rough and ready men the audience may feel uneasy as demonstrated so intensely in the 1986 film ‘Extremities'.
+The theme of the movie depicted a woman as the person seeking revenge, a role aptly played by Farrah Fawcett with intense direction by Robert M. Young.
+David Slade pushed this gender altered stereotype even further with his film ‘Hard Candy’.
+Here a 14-year-old girl seeks justice from a 32-year-old man she suspects of being an internet pedophile.

-This is an intense, well presented film.
-The cat and mouse game played by Haley and Kohlver is riveting.
-Both people have hidden agendas and slowly the true motives for their actions come out.
-The stage is nicely set from the start.
+This film is an intense, well-presented film that will keep you on the edge of your seat throughout.
+The cat and mouse game played by Haley and Kohlver is riveting, drawing the viewer inexorably in not relinquishing it hold for the duration of the movie.
+Both people have hidden agendas, and slowly the real motives for their actions come out.
+The stage has been set nicely from the start.
 There is nothing innocent about the initial meeting or even the online chats.
-Perhaps being a father of a daughter who is always on the net colors my perspective but there is something about a 32 year-old man sitting opposite a 14 year-old girl that just strikes me as wrong on every conceivable level.
-Like many online predators Kohlver is somewhat careful.
-When Haley tries to state she is a medical student he has in his mind a legal out.
-Although he said that he regrets waiting four years for her to become legal the statement that she is a medical student might offer some legal out that he truly believed that Haley was of age.
-The thin veneers such as this are what are actually stripped away during their confrontation.
+Perhaps being a father of a daughter who is always online heightened my perspective but there is something about a 32-year-old man sitting opposite a 14-year-old girl that just strikes me as wrong on every conceivable level.
+Typical of the behavior exhibited by online predators Kohlver is extremely careful in his rehearsed ploy to lower her defenses rendering her susceptible to his advances.
+Haley’s attempt to convince, him that she is a medical student planted an idea in his mind.
+That statement could be construed as a legal excuse.
+She unsolicitedly presented herself as being of being past the age of consent, Although he said that he regrets waiting four years for her to become legal the statement that she is a medical student might offer some legal defense justifying that he believed that Haley was of age.
+The thin veneers such as this are what have stripped away during their confrontation.
 The thing is Haley is a predator herself.
-She pulls Kohlver in with her bumbling innocence and by the time she reveals her true nature Kohlver is tied facing a little ‘preventative maintenance’ regarding his manhood.
+She pulls Kohlver in with her bumbling innocence, and by the time she reveals her true nature Kohlver is tied facing a little ‘preventative maintenance’ regarding his manhood.
 There is little doubt as to why Kohlver wanted Haley back at his place.
-She finds child pornography so he is guilty of a heinous crime even if it was not exactly the one she believes.
-Haley calls Kohlver out on all the typical pedophile excuses such as she was only legal a child; she acted more like a woman.
+She finds child pornography, so he is guilty of a heinous crime even if it was not exactly the one she believes.
+Haley calls Kohlver out on all the usual pedophile excuses such as she was only a child under an arbitrary law; she acted more like a woman.
 This thriller cuts to the bone of the issue in a forceful and dramatic fashion.

-Although there is a supporting cast such as the great actress Sandra Oh, this film is basically a two person play.
+Although there is a supporting cast such as the great actress Sandra Oh, this film is a two person play.
 It takes a lot for two people to hold a story together but this cast excels.
 Some in the audience may recognize Ellen Page, most likely from her role as Kitty Pryde in the most recent X-Men flick.
-Get used to this feeling; she is on the right path to becoming a very well-known young actress.
+Get used to this feeling; she is on the right path to becoming a very well known young actress.
 She was only 17 at the time of the filming ad if she can invoke such stark and raw emotions at this age I can’t wait to see her grow in her craft.
 This slim, tiny (only 5’2") actress already has more depth than most of her peers.
-While most actresses take on the typical and overdone teen angst or sex romps she has committed herself to a mature and compelling role.
+While most actors take on the typical and overdone teen angst or sex romps, she has committed herself to a mature and compelling role.
 She portrays Haley as a girl on a mission.
 She has a self-derived moral vindication for her proposed actions, taking a child molester off the streets and preventing the accumulation of more victims.
-The audience would be somewhat lost since neither character particularly invokes sympathy but Page manages to at least get us to understand her character.
+The audience would be somewhat lost since neither character particularly invokes sympathy, but Page manages to at least get us to understand her character.
 Patrick Wilson has the difficult job of playing one of the worse examples of the human race, a man who preys upon the innocence of children.
-With his slight build and glasses he looks like any one you might see in the street.
+With his slight build and glasses, he looks like anyone you might see on the street.
 By just looking at him you would never suspect what dark compulsion rules his life.
-His character tries to rationalize his behavior to Haley but he seems to be trying to convince himself more.
+His character tries to rationalize his behavior to Haley, but he seems to be trying to convince himself more.
 Together they have a strange chemistry that will pull you into the situation.
 Director David Slade does an excellent job here.
-Usually I have a lot of trepidation when I have to review the first feature film from a director who previous made music videos.
+Usually, I have a lot of trepidation when I have to review the first feature film from a director who previously made music videos.
 This is certainly an exception.
-While most music video directors just make a 90 minute version of their previous work Slade has the ability to focus on the characters without a lot of jagged camera work.
+While most music video directors just make a 90-minute version of their former work Slade can focus on the characters without a lot of jagged camera work.
 This is a presentation of unbridled human emotions without the pretense of legalities or political correctness.
-He makes the film feel intimate, like a small off Broadway play.
+He makes the film feel intimate, like a small off-Broadway play.
 He doesn’t need elaborate sets just two highly talented actors to tell the story.
-He also uses the color balance to great advantage.
+He also uses the color balance to significant advantage.
 As Haley starts her psychological assault on Kohlver the color is drained out, it ebbs and flows as the intensity of the action progresses.